 Set goals and break them into steps

 The first step in accomplishing your goals is to set them.
 Long-term goals are essential, but also include the steps you need to achieve those goals.
-This way, you have small goals to act as milestones and provide motivation.
+This way, you have small, short-term goals to act as milestones and provide motivation.
 You also have a way of knowing that you’ve thought in-depth about what you’re doing and that your priorities are in order.

 Work off a list and stick to it

 Once you’ve set your priorities and made your lists, you need to stick with them.
 Yes, you need to make room for flexibility if things change.
 However, you put a lot of thought into your lists and you need to trust your own judgment.
 If you keep backtracking and reprioritizing, you’re never going to get anything done.